-If you are worried about to perform full wheel pose, then attempt Ardha Chakrasana in place of performing Chakrasana.
+If you are worried about performing a full wheel pose, then attempt Ardha Chakrasana in place of performing Chakrasana.
 Half wheel Pose is simple and easy to perform Asana.
 Ardha Chakrasana is helpful for those who are not comfortable with Full Wheel Pose (Chakrasana).
-First, try half wheel Pose and once you’ll get enough flexibility on your back then go for Chakrasana.
+First, try half-wheel Pose and once you’ll get enough flexibility on your back then go for Chakrasana.

 Name of Asana: – Half Wheel Pose